lmorabit/lofar-vlbi/docs/source/pipelines.rst

    3. A-team clipping
    4. AOFlagging [toggle]
    5. Subband concatenation
    6. Application of ddf-pipeline DI solutions [toggle]
-   7. Self calibration on the best infield calibrator   [toggle]
+   7. Self-calibration on the best in-field calibrator [toggle]
-   8. Application of self calibration solutions [toggle]
+   8. Application of self-calibration solutions [toggle]

 Options marked with ``[toggle]`` can be turned on or off by the user.
-Other steps are always exectuted.
+Other steps are always executed.

 Initial setup
 =============